 Much thought must be given while selecting your recommender.
 Firstly, they must be qualified to write a recommendation and should know you well enough to attest to your credibility for the intended program.
 Also, make sure that they are open to discussions with respect to any thing you want to explicitly mention in the LOR based on the University requirements.
 You also need to make sure that the person has enough time to submit LORs to multiple Universities and will do so before the deadlines.
 The following factors must be kept in mind while deciding your recommenders-

-Your interaction with the professor: Guidelines for writing a Letter of Recommendation
+Your interaction with the professor:

-You must preferably get your recommendation from a professor who has spent sufficient amount of time with you to be able to appraise you thoroughly for the program that you are applying for.
+You must preferably get your recommendation from a professor who has spent a sufficient amount of time with you to be able to appraise you thoroughly for the program that you are applying for.
 Someone who has taught you subjects that are in alignment with your future course will be an ideal referee to evaluate your potential.
 When it comes to professional recommendation, you can obtain it from your immediate supervisor who can provide an inclusive picture of your skills and capabilities.

 A spineless recommendation can do more harm than good to a student’s future.
 Your recommendation must be able to project you in the best light, and hence, you must not settle for anything less than an outstanding recommendation, which you can only get from Professor / Supervisor you share a great rapport with.